LockTar/AzureAdApplicationManagement/README.md

 1. Create an Azure Resource Manager endpoint in your VSTS team project manually or let VSTS create one for you.
 2. Go to the [Azure portal](https://portal.azure.com)
 3. In the Azure portal, navigate to **App Registrations**
 4. Select the created app registration.
 If you can't find it, you probably don't have the right permissions.
-You can still find the app registration by changing the filter dropdown box to **All apps**.
+You can still find the app registration by changing the tab to **All applications**.
 5. Check the **Owners** of the selected app registration (application).
 If your not an owner, find an **owner** or a **Global Administrator** (you will need a Global Admin in the next steps).
-6. Set the **Required Permissions** at least with the following Resource Access **Windows Azure Active Directory (Microsoft.Azure.ActiveDirectory)** with the **application** permission **Manage apps that this app creates or owns**.
+6. Set the **API Permissions** at least with the following permissions **Azure Active Directory Graph** with the **application** permissions **Manage apps that this app creates or owns (Application.ReadWrite.OwnedBy)** and **Read directory data (Directory.Read.All)**.
 When you save this, this will result in the following array in the **manifest**:

     ```json
     "requiredResourceAccess": [